Happy Foie

 What makes foie gras special?

-The taste: Foie Gras and also Happy Foie create a unique combination of fine, nutty aromas and the slightly bitter taste of spicy liver.
-What is also unique is that Foie Gras and Happy Foie can be combined flexibly with almost all flavors - whether with sweet and sour fruit jams or with a hearty steak.
+The taste: Foie Gras and also Happy Foie create a unique combination of fine nutty flavors and the slightly bitter taste of spicy liver.
+It is also unique that Foie Gras and also Happy Foie can be flexibly combined with almost all flavors - whether with sweet-sour fruit jams or with hearty steak.

-The melt: Foie Gras and also Happy Foie are particularly characterized by their “rush melt” - that is, they do not melt slowly, linearly and continuously in the mouth - but melt at a certain point Temperature in the mouth all of a sudden.
-Foie Gras also has an “endothermic melting behavior”.
-This means that you feel a cooling effect on your tongue when foie gras or happy foie melts in your mouth.
+The Melt: Foie Gras and also Happy Foie are particularly characterized by their "drop melt" – meaning they do not melt slowly, linearly, and continuously in the mouth – but rather melt suddenly at a certain temperature in the mouth.
+Foie Gras and Happy Foie also have an "endothermic melting behavior."
+This means that one feels a cooling effect on the tongue when Foie Gras or Happy Foie melts in the mouth.

 How can Happy Foie be “unstuffed”?